dynamicweb/swiffy-slider/readme.md

     </tr>
     <tr>
       <td><code>slider-nav-nodelay</code></td>
       <td>Disables smooth scrolling when sliding using navigation buttons, indicators and autoplay.
-Makes the new slide or page appear instantly with no scroll animation.
+Makes the new slide or page appear instantly with no scroll smoothing.
 Does not affect touch navigation</td>
     </tr>
     <tr>
       <td><code>slider-nav-autoplay</code></td>